 We are an early-stage commercial company.
-Our operations to date have been limited to organizing and staffing our company, acquiring rights to intellectual property, business planning, raising capital, developing EYSUVIS and INVELTYS and conducting other research and development activities, commercially launching INVELTYS and preparing to commercially launch EYSUVIS.
-We are in the early stages of the process of transitioning from a company solely with a research and development focus to a company engaging in commercial activities.
+Our operations to date have been limited to organizing and staffing our company, acquiring rights to intellectual property, business planning, raising capital, developing EYSUVIS and INVELTYS and conducting other research and development activities, and commercially launching EYSUVIS and INVELTYS.
+We are in the process of transitioning from a company solely with a research and development focus to a company engaging in commercial activities.
 We may not be successful in such a transition.
-We only launched INVELTYS in January 2019 and are still in the process of executing our commercial launch plan for EYSUVIS, have no history of commercializing products, and, to date, have generated limited revenue from the sale of INVELTYS.
+We only launched INVELTYS in January 2019 and are still in the process of executing our commercial launch plan for EYSUVIS, have no prior history of commercializing products, and, to date, have generated limited revenue from the sale of EYSUVIS and INVELTYS.
 In addition, our commercial operations and INVELTYS sales have been and continue to be negatively impacted by COVID-19 and its collateral consequences.
 The effects of COVID-19 may also disrupt the launch and commercialization of EYSUVIS.
 Consequently, any predictions you make about our future success or viability may not be as accurate as they could be if we had a longer operating and commercialization history.